sztrzask/maklipsa.github.io/_posts/2016-08-08-Don't do it now! Part 2. Background tasks, job queuing and scheduling with Hangfire.md

 - PostgreSql ([nuget package](postgres))
 - Redis (nuget package, but only in paid pro version)

-And configuring any of them is ass simple as scheduling a job:
+And configuring any of them is as simple as scheduling a job:

 ```csharp
 JobStorage.Current = new SqlServerStorage("HangfireConnectionString")